 - Breast implant rupture or leaking

-Other side effects can also include skin irritation, difficulty in healing, fluid built-up around the site of the implant on the breasts(s), severe sweating at night, or breast discharge from the location of the incision.
+Other side effects can also include skin irritation, difficulty in healing, fluid built-up around the implant site on the breasts(s), severe sweating at night, or breast discharge from the incision location.
 Besides, anesthesia also comes from many risks.
 This can include sudden death during the procedure.

 You should call the surgeon or go to the hospital immediately if you experience the following symptoms after the operation: